 Tax Questions & Tips

-What do I need to file my taxes?
+What documents do I need for my taxes?

-Filing your taxes can be a confusing process.
-With the documents needed to file taxes varying from one situation to the next, it may be hard to know what to assemble.
+What documents do I need for taxes?
+This is a common question when preparing for tax season.
+Doing your taxes can be confusing because you need different forms depending on your job and life situation.
 That’s why we’ve put together a comprehensive tax documents checklist to get you ready to file, no matter your employment or relationship status.

 Personal information documents

-• Bank account and routing numbers, if you will be receiving your refund or paying your amount owed by direct deposit
+• Bank account and routing numbers to receive your refund or pay the amount owed by direct deposit

-• The dates of birth and social security numbers for any dependents you are claiming
+• Dates of birth and social security numbers or tax ID numbers of dependents

-• Amount that you have paid for childcare throughout the past year
+• Amount you have paid for childcare throughout the past year

-• W2s for jobs that your dependants have held in the past year, if any
+• W2s for jobs your dependents have held in the past year

-The IRS is looking to understand all the ways your household brings in money — from full time jobs to alimony payments to unemployment insurance.
-Depending on how you make money, you may only need a single one of these forms to complete your taxes.
-In other cases, you could need quite a few.
+There’s a minimum income to file taxes, and for those who meet that threshold, “What tax documents do I need?” is a very common question.
+The IRS wants to understand all the ways your household brings in money — from full-time jobs to alimony payments to unemployment insurance.
+Depending on how you make money, you may only need one of these forms to complete your taxes.

 If unemployed: